Kerry pushes for Mideast peace, donors pledge $5 billion for Palestinians

 When journalists were allowed in briefly for the start of one-on-one talks in a Cairo suburb, Kerry was overheard asking Palestinian President Mahmoud Abbas: "Did you hear about Qatar?" presumably referring to the $1 billion pledge.

-France said it would contribute 40 million euros (31.4 million pounds) to the Palestinians and Germany offered 50 million euros.
+France said it would contribute 40 million euros ($50.50 million) to the Palestinians and Germany offered 50 million euros.
 Britain's ambassador to Egypt, John Casson, told Reuters London would provide $32 million for the reconstruction efforts.

 EU foreign policy chief Catherine Ashton said pledges from the bloc's 28 member states would reach 450 million euros.
 It was not immediately clear whether the sum included the separate contributions announced by Germany, France and Britain.